scott-22/algorithm-reference/README.md

 or
 2. The largest sum of all subarrays is minimized.

-Both of these should be equivalent (have not proved yet), but lead into different methods.
+Both of these should be equivalent, but lead into different methods.
+TODO: PROVE THIS

-For 1., after converting the array into a **PSA**, you can simply do the \*SEARCH-TUPLE* problem, and find a tuple of indices using binary search (I don’t think two pointers works here).
+For 1., after converting the array into a **PSA**, you can simply do a repeated \*SEARCH-TUPLE* problem, and find a tuple of indices using **binary search** (two pointers doesn’t work here, since we need to find multiple tuples in the array at specific positions).
+TODO: EXPAND ON THIS ALGORITHM

 For 2., after converting the array into a **PSA**, you can do the \*DISTRIBUTE-VALUE* problem, also using binary search.
+This works in a pseudo-polynomial O(n log s) time, where s is the sum of all elements in the array.

 ## Transformations
 Different sorts of transformations can be applied to arrays and subarrays.
 The minimum complexity is O(n), so we generally try to achieve this with some smart tricks.